Now that you've planted root cuttings, waited the entire season, and harvested comfrey leaves, it's time to dry them!

 Notes From The Homestead Garden

-These nutrient-dense leaves that can be utilized as fertilizer to its use in creating infused oils, lotions, salves, and poultices, comfrey offers natural solutions for sustainable living.
+These nutrient-dense leaves can be used in creating infused oils, lotions, salves, and poultices, comfrey offers natural solutions for sustainable living.

 However, it's important to acknowledge and respect its potential health risks, particularly its liver toxicity when ingested.
 With the right knowledge and precautions, comfrey can serve as a valuable resource in our gardens and homes.